giffordlabcvr/Dengue-GLUE/README.md

 GLUE contains an interactive command line environment focused on the development and use of GLUE projects by bioinformaticians.
 This provides a range of productivity-oriented features such as automatic command completion, command history and interactive paging through tabular data.

-For detailed instructions on how to use Dengue-GLUE for your comparative genomic analysis, refer to the GLUE's [reference documentation](http://glue-tools.cvr.gla.ac.uk/).
+For detailed instructions on how to use Dengue-GLUE for your comparative genomic analysis, refer to the GLUE's **[reference documentation](http://glue-tools.cvr.gla.ac.uk/)**.

 ## Data Sources